On the regularity of deformed extremal horizons: Near-horizon deformation

 \section{Near-horizon deformation}

 We consider the $4$-dimensional Einstein-Maxwell theory with a cosmological constant coupled to a massless canonical scalar field, adopting the metric form \eqref{Ple-Dem}.
-The Einstein field equations are \eqref{eq:Eisntein}, where the electromagnetic energy-mementum tensor reads
+The Einstein field equations are \eqref{eq:Eisntein}, where the electromagnetic energy-momentum tensor reads

 In this appendix we restrict our consideration to this form of $T^{elec}_{\mu\nu}$.

 From the generalized Rainich theory applied to scalar fields according to corollary 6.3 in Ref.~\cite{Bergqvist:2001rz}, we know that the necessary and sufficient condition for $T^{scal}_{\mu\nu}$ to be the stress-energy tensor of a massless canonical scalar field is \eqref{Eq:corollary}, and then the field equations follow from the covariant conservation equation